Bargo railway station

 Bargo railway station is located on the Main Southern line in New South Wales, Australia.
 It serves the town of Bargo, opening on 13 July 1919 as West Bargo at the same time as a new alignment between Picton and Mittagong.
 It was renamed Bargo on 1 November 1921.

 Platforms and services

 Bargo has two side platforms.
-It is serviced by NSW TrainLink Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.
+It is serviced by Sydney Trains Southern Highlands Line services travelling between Campbelltown and Moss Vale with 2 weekend morning services to Sydney Central and limited evening services to Goulburn.